Jiang Mianheng

 Jiang Mianheng (江绵恒; born 8 April 1951) is a Chinese scholar, entrepreneur, and political figure.
-He has served as Vice President of the Chinese Academy of Sciences and President of ShanghaiTech University.
-His father was Jiang Zemin, General Secretary of the Chinese Communist Party from 1989 to 2002.
+He has served as vice president of the Chinese Academy of Sciences and president of ShanghaiTech University.
+His father was Jiang Zemin, general secretary of the Chinese Communist Party from 1989 to 2002.

 Biography

-Jiang is one of the co-founders of the Shanghai-based Grace Semiconductor Manufacturing Corporation, which gained some coverage in the US press for their employment of Bush family member Neil Bush as a general consultant.
-He holds a Ph.D. in electrical engineering from Drexel University with a dissertation titled Point contact tunneling study of the high transition temperature superconductor Bi_{2}Sr_{2}CaCu_{2}O_{8} in 1991, where his father went for a visit in 1997.
+Jiang earned a Ph.D. in Material Science from Drexel University in 1991 with a dissertation titled Point contact tunneling study of the high transition temperature superconductor Bi_{2}Sr_{2}CaCu_{2}O_{8} in 1991.

 Jiang also served as one of the head researchers for the Chinese space program.
 In 2007, he failed to win nomination as a delegate to the 17th Party Congress.

-He served as one of the Vice Presidents in the Chinese Academy of Sciences up until November 2011, then he became President of the academy's Shanghai branch until 2015.
+He served as one of the vice presidents in the Chinese Academy of Sciences until November 2011.
+Then he became president of the academy's Shanghai branch until 2015.
 In 2014 he was appointed president of the newly established ShanghaiTech University.

 Jiang has headed a number of national research programs in alternative energy and other technologies: "coal liquefaction, electric cars, mobile phone networks, particle accelerators, spaceships, lunar satellites and liquid fluoride thorium reactor."

+Jiang is a co-founder of the Shanghai-based Grace Semiconductor Manufacturing Corporation, which gained some coverage in the American press for their employment of Bush family member Neil Bush as a general consultant.